BNasmith/PTForsyth/PTFWorkofChrist.md

 position and its prospects then.
-The ideas at the centre of the Christian faith are too large, too deep and subtle, to show their effects in one age ; and the challenge of them does not show its effect in one generation or even in two.
-Individuals, society, and the Church, indeed, are able to go on, externally almost un- affected, by the way that they have upon them from the past ; and it is only within the range of several generations that the destruction of truths with such a comprehensive range as those of Christianity takes effect.
+The ideas at the centre of the Christian faith are too large, too deep and subtle, to show their effects in one age; and the challenge of them does not show its effect in one generation or even in two.
+Individuals, society, and the Church, indeed, are able to go on, externally almost un- affected, by the way that they have upon them from the past; and it is only within the range of several generations that the destruction of truths with such a comprehensive range as those of Christianity takes effect.
 Therefore it